Bach St Matthew Passion

 Six talented young professional soloists perform Bach's glorious arias, with tenor James Micklethwaite taking the leading role of the storyteller, known as "The Evangelist".
 The cast of performers is completed by a youth choir from St Bede's School in Redhill, Surrey.

-Tickets for this memorable performance are set at £35, £25 and £15 (full-time students £6) and are available here.
+Tickets for this memorable performance are set at £35, £25 and £15 (full-time students £6).
+Online booking is now closed, but tickets will be available on the door from 6.30pm.

 Soloists